alieldinramadan/Project-Week-8-Final-Project/README.md

 - For the voices.csv from Kaggle, the dataset was clean, just changed the gender column from categorical to numerical.
 - For the other three datasets, they were created manually by extracting acoustic properties/features from Audio files, so it was clean as well.

-## Analysis
-* If you used Machine Learning in your final project, describe your feature selection process.

 ## Model Training and Evaluation
 * Description is in the [Workflow](#workflow).